joescharf/joescharf/README.md

 ## Current status and focus (2022)
 - Leading software development teams for early to mid-stage startups as a Fractional CxO
-- Active Full-stack development using Go, NextJS, Postgresql, AWS, TailwindCSS
+- Active Full-stack development using Rails 7, Postgresql, AWS, TailwindCSS
-- Researching climate change and longevity topics.

 ## Working On and Projects (2022)
 - [DBSnapper](https://dbsnapper.com) - Database Snapshots for Development and Testing